kindohm/365tidalpatterns/readme.md

 These patterns use custom samples that aren't availble with the stock Dirt synthesizer.
-They originate from older electronic material I've produced in the past, alone with some other one-off samples.
+They originate from older electronic material I've produced in the past, along with some other one-off samples.